NicolaDean/ComputerGraphics-Vulkan-Rocket-Simulator/README.md

 # ComputerGraphics-Vulkan-Rocket-Simulator

-- FINISH "SwapChain Recreation" of Drawing chapter
+- FINISH "SwapChain Recreation" of Drawing chapter THINK HOW TO DO (now i dont know how to pass APP to Renderer)
 - FINISH VERTEX BUFFER TUTORIAL
 - FINISH UNIFORM BUFFER TUTORIAL
 - ADD THE "LOAD OBJ" FUNCTIONS